Product

 • Reads logs, not API keys

 OpenBurnBar reads the JSONL crumbs Claude Code, Codex, Factory and friends drop on disk.
-Your API keys never leave the providers you already trust.
+Your BYOK keys are stored in the macOS Keychain and sent only to the providers you choose — BurnBar's servers never receive them in plaintext.

 • Cost and tokens — today, this week, this month, all-time